 - Develop a proposal in one of the program theme/focus areas.
 For a sneak peek at the CFP submission form and to share for collaboration, you may download or copy and share this Sample CFP Submission Form.

-- Submit your proposal by February 1, 2022.
-Submitters will be notified about decisions in late-February.
+- Submit your proposal between January 9 and January 23.
+Submitters will be notified about decisions in mid-February.

-- If accepted, attend and present at the Cybersecurity and Privacy Professionals Conference 2022!
+- If accepted, attend and present at the Cybersecurity and Privacy Professionals Conference, May 1–3, 2023, in Bellevue, Washington.
 (Registration is required of all presenters.)

-Please note: We are planning for and excited to welcome attendees to our in-person conference in May 2022, while acknowledging the complexities of planning a safe and effective in-person, indoor conference that meets new and emerging local, state, and federal regulations.
+Please note: We are planning for and excited to welcome attendees to our in-person conference in May in Bellevue, WA, while acknowledging the complexities of planning a safe and effective in-person, indoor conference that meets new and emerging local, state, and federal regulations.
 We will continue to monitor developments that may impact attendees and will update safety precautions as appropriate.

-The program committee has identified five suggested areas of focus (tracks/topics) for 2022.
-Each track/topic should be considered in the context of building, operating, and staffing information security, cybersecurity and privacy functions.
-Preference will be given to the proposals that sufficiently reflect what you have done or are planning to do in regard to each of these areas.
+The program committee has identified five suggested areas of focus (tracks/topics) for 2023.
+Each track/topic should be considered in the context of building, operating, and staffing information security, cybersecurity, and privacy functions.
+Preference will be given to the proposals that sufficiently reflect what you have done or are planning to do in regard these areas.
+Proposals will be selected to ensure that the conference program offers a comprehensive, noncommercial, objective, and diverse treatment of issues related to the theme and focus of this conference.
+You may be invited to present in a format or track other than the one you selected.

 Awareness, training, education, and communications are key components of successful information security and privacy programs.
 How do we build, staff, and operate (replicable) cybersecurity and privacy awareness programs that help educate faculty, staff, and students?